Table of Contents

 And, although CDs are more reliable than stocks and bonds, they lack the potential for higher returns.
 If you opt to invest in CDs, you’ll miss out on the increased returns of more high-risk, high-reward investment opportunities.

 Here is a list of the benefits and the drawbacks of CD accounts.

 - Higher interest rates.
-As mentioned earlier, CD accounts offer higher interest rates than most checking, savings, and money market accounts.
+CD accounts offer higher interest rates than most checking, savings, and money market accounts.